MrPants98/hypixel-skyblock-clone/README.md

 # A Hypixel Skyblock Clone
  This is as faithful of a recreation as I can.
-The project is made for spigot or paper 1.21.
+The project is made for paper 1.21 but should work on Spigot.
 This is made to finally get good at making plugins and hopefully get a job at Hypixel once I am old enough.

 ## Current implemented features
 - Mobs spawn with a health bar / name tag